dotnet/docs/docs/architecture/grpc-for-wcf-developers/channel-credentials.md

 ---
-title: Channel Credentials
+title: Channel credentials - gRPC for WCF Developers
-description: gRPC for WCF Developers | Channel Credentials
+description: TO BE WRITTEN
 author: markrendle
 ms.date: 09/02/2019
 ---